 After being under the trees for another half mile or so you will come to an intersection.
 Here you can either take Buck Gulch back towards the park, or if you are hiking with an aspiring endurance runner, you will take the longer loop by staying on Strawberry.

-Strawberry will eventually connect to Miller Gulch trail if you want a really long hike but luckily Alex showed mercy on me and let us cut over on Charlies Cut Off.
+Strawberry will eventually connect to Miller Gulch trail if you want a really long hike.
+Luckily Alex showed mercy on me and let us cut over on Charlies Cut Off.
 Charlies Cut Off is very similar to Strawberry as you are walking through a forest which was nice and it is relatively flat.
-After about a mile and half Charlies connects to Homestead which you can take back Buck Gulch, after 2 and half miles.
+After about a mile and half Charlies connects to Homestead.
+You can take that back Buck Gulch, after 2 and half miles.
 Again this is a mostly flat area walking the forest and is a really nice walk.

 Buck gulch starts out pretty flat when you get back on it at this point but eventually has a pretty steady descent.
 Over the last 2 miles you will descend about 800 feet.
-This is also an area where there were a lot of bikers that started to show up to the trail and the trail gets some loose rock on that can be slow on your way down.
+This is also an area where there were a lot of bikers.
+The trail also gets some loose rock here that can be slow on your way down.